-- 1 If you have a digital status rather than a physical visa, create a Share Code in advance of enrolment.
-It will make the experience much quicker for you. - 2 Collect your Biometric Residence Permit (BRP) and keep it somewhere safe.
-Your BRP is your visa; it is not an identity card.
-Don't carry it with you daily.
-They are expensive and time consuming to replace.
-Losing your BRP overseas can affect your studies. - 3 Check the information on your BRP is correct as soon as you collect it.
+- Check the information on your digital status is correct as soon as you can access it.
 Find out more by visiting lse.ac.uk/yourVisa.
-Report any errors within 10 working days or it may not be possible to change it. - 4 Know what you can and can't do if you have a Student visa, especially if you are considering working.
+Report any errors within 10 working days or it may not be possible to change it. - 2 Create a share code in advance of enrolment so that staff can access your digital status.
+It will make the experience much quicker for you.
+The share code needs to start with the letter 'S' and must not be more than 90 days old. - 3 Know what you can and can't do if you have a Student visa, especially if you are considering working.
 Get it right rather than take a risk.
-Search "student visa compliance" and "working during your studies" on the LSE website.
+Search "student visa compliance LSE" and "working during your studies LSE" on the web.